ericjang/draw/README.md

 TensorFlow implementation of [DRAW: A Recurrent Neural Network For Image Generation](http://arxiv.org/pdf/1502.04623.pdf) on the MNIST generation task.

-For a gentle walkthrough through the paper and implementation, see the writeup here: [https://evjang/articles/draw](http://evjang/articles/draw).

 | With Attention  | Without Attention |
 | ------------- | ------------- |
 | ![AttnGIF](img/mnist_attn.gif) | ![NoAttnGIF](img/mnist_noattn.gif) |